team-school-connect/school-connect/README.md

 ## Contributions

 **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).

+### Yusuf Khan
+- Video Chat (Everything)
+- Whiteboard Socket.IO integration
+- Classroom Listing and Announcement Pages and Forms (Frontend)
+- Home Page
+- Deployment
+- Account email verification
+- Account password reset
+- Left navigation bar for all pages
+- Sentry.io Error Tracking

 # One more thing?